Skip to main content

 Product perspective

 Waco3 is not a proposal builder.
-It is a business layer for freelancers and creatives — designed to move them from idea to proposal to closed deal, faster and more intelligently.
+It is a business layer for freelancers and creatives, built to move them from idea to proposal to closed deal, faster.

 Most tools focus on document creation.
 Waco3 focuses on decision-making and outcomes.
-From the moment a proposal is generated to the moment a client engages with it, the system is continuously working in the background: structuring content, adapting tone, tracking engagement behavior, and recommending next actions.
+From the moment a proposal is generated to the moment a client engages with it, the system keeps working in the background: structuring the content, adapting the tone, tracking how the client reads it, and recommending what to do next.

 The core shift